ewfreesRes/IndonesianActuarialShortCourse/chapter1.md

 ```

-The Massachusetts bodily injury dataset `injury` has been read in; our focus is on the `claims` variable in that dataset.
+The Massachusetts bodily injury dataframe `injury` has been read in; our focus is on the `claims` variable in that dataset.

 In the previous exercise, we learned that the Massachusetts bodily injury `claims` distribution was not even close to approximately normal (as evidenced by the box and qq- plots).
 Non-normality may be induced by skewness (that we will handle via transformations in the next section).
 But, seeming non-normality can also be induced by one or two very large observations (called an *outlier* later in the course).
 So, this exercise examines the effects on the distribution of removing the largest claims.